Snapchat/KeyDB-docs/docs/config-file.md

 #
 # DEL, UNLINK and ASYNC option of FLUSHALL and FLUSHDB are user-controlled.
 # It's up to the design of the application to understand when it is a good
 # idea to use one or the other.
-However the Redis server sometimes has to
+However the KeyDB server sometimes has to
 # delete keys or flush the whole database as a side effect of other operations.
-# Specifically Redis deletes objects independently of a user call in the
+# Specifically KeyDB deletes objects independently of a user call in the
 # following scenarios:
 #
 # 1) On eviction, because of the maxmemory and maxmemory policy configurations,